Marcus Clarke (puppeteer): History

 Inspired in part by Henson, he and his partner, Helena Smee, formed a puppet creation company, "Hands Up Puppets", in 1986.
-To date, they have created more than 60 puppets and worked as puppeteers on a similar number of UK television series as Hands Up Puppets Videos.
+To date, they have created more than 60 puppets and worked as puppeteers on a similar number of UK television series.

 Recent work

-Bookaboo, 2009 BAFTA-award-winning kids' TV series has Clarke puppeteering a "rock puppy" who is unable to play the drums before one of his friends has read him a story.
+Bookaboo, 2009 BAFTA-award-winning kids' television series has Clarke puppeteering a "rock puppy" who is unable to play the drums before one of his friends has read him a story.
 Designed to back the 2008 National Year of Reading campaign, Bookaboo's friends are celebrities such as Meat Loaf and David Seaman.

 Since 2009, Clarke has been working on new projects, teaching puppetry classes and working with charities.
 He created a short film with young people at Clayfields House, a secure children's home in Stapleford, Nottinghamshire.
+Clarke is also on the Board of Funny Wonders Inc, a community interest company, co-organisers of the Buxton Puppet Festival.

-Since 2010 Clarke has also been an exhibiting Fine Artist artist.
+Since 2010 Clarke has also been an exhibiting contemporary artist.
 He created the art movement Puppet TV Graffiti to encompass his new art and craft of puppetisation and began creating and exhibiting puppetised contemporary artworks.